 “A breed club can help members find other people who have stock to bring new blood into your flock,” Mrs. Haggarty said.
 “It gives you someone to turn to, so you aren’t starting at Square One.”
 Mrs. Haggarty’s experience with online forums gave her the background to use the Internet to attract members.

 Reviving a Declining Breed

-Duane Urch, revered poultry judge and breeder, has had his flock since 1958, when he acquired them from Howard Tallman of Florida, now deceased.
-Mr. Urch remembers that Tallman provided food to his chicks in crocks, so that the chicks had to be strong enough to jump over the sides.
+Duane Urch, the revered poultry judge and breeder, has had his flock since 1958, when he acquired them from Howard Tallman of Florida, now deceased.
+Mr. Urch remembers that Tallman provided food to his chicks in crocks so that the chicks had to be strong enough to jump over the sides.
 He changed the crocks for ones with higher sides as the chicks grew, to continue providing a challenge.
 “That was one of his ways of ensuring the vitality of his birds”, Mr. Urch said.

 More Buckeye history is yet to be uncovered.
 Genealogical research may contribute additional information about Mrs. Metcalf.
-Mrs. Haggarty pursues research professionally, and has found documentation for Mrs. Metcalf’s three children.
+Mrs. Haggarty pursues research professionally and has found documentation for Mrs. Metcalf’s three children.
 Unfortunately, the last one of them died in 1988, leaving no heirs.
 However, the increased interest in Buckeyes may yet unearth records that will add more detail to the journey of this historic breed.